Mount Sinai Hospital, New York City

 The hospital began to broaden its goals and its mission during the Civil War when it opened its doors to injured Union soldiers.
 The hospital dropped the sectarian designation, and by 1872 had become the Mount Sinai Hospital with a new location on Lexington Avenue on the Upper East Side.
 In its new location the hospital grew and began to specialize in things like pediatric medicine, dermatology, and neurology.
 The Mount Sinai Hospital School of Nursing opened in 1881 and trained nearly 5,000 nurses before closing in the 1970s.

 The hospital again moved and expanded in the early 1900s.
 In 1968 the Icahn School of Medicine at Mount Sinai opened.
 It was unusual to have a medical school come from a hospital instead of a university, and it was the first time such a medical school had been opened in more than 50 years.
-Over its 160 years of providing care, treatment, and education, Mount Sinai achieved many firsts, including the first cardiac stress test, the first textbook for geriatric medicine, and the first mapping of the influenza viral genome, among many others.
+Over its 160 years of providing care, treatment, and education, Mount Sinai achieved many firsts, including the first cardiac stress test, the first textbook for geriatric medicine, and the first mapping of the influenza viral genome, and many others.
 Most importantly for people with mesothelioma, it was at Mount Sinai that asbestos was first linked to this cancer.

 Mesothelioma patients who turn to Mount Sinai for care can expect to be seen by a variety of experts collaborating on developing the best treatment plan.
-The multidisciplinary approach allows each patient to get the best possible, individualized care.
-Most patients will get treated with a multimodal approach: some combination of surgery to remove tumors, and chemotherapy or radiation therapy to kill cancer cells that could not be removed surgically.
+The multidisciplinary approach allows each patient to get the best possible individualized care.
+Most patients will be treated with a multimodal approach: some combination of surgery to remove tumors, and chemotherapy or radiation therapy to kill cancer cells that could not be removed surgically.

 Mesothelioma Experts at Mount Sinai